ClayFighter 2: Judgment Clay: Rejected characters

 Ickybod Clay - The ghoul resident of Clayland was originally planned to be a playable character in the game with his sprites re-used from the first ClayFighter.
 His stage would be used for Tiny in the final game.

-Lucy - Lucy, a gorilla, was originally planned to be a playable character in the game, but in the final version, she was replaced by Tiny at the last minute, using recycled sprites from the original ClayFighter.
+Lucy - Lucy, a gorilla, was originally planned to be a playable character in the game.
+In the final version, she was replaced by Tiny at the last minute, using recycled sprites from the original ClayFighter.

 Development

 ClayFighter 2: Judgment Clay was developed in-house at Interplay by many of the same individuals who had worked on the original ClayFighter.
 The game was produced by Jeremy Airey with scripting, programming and design work by Airey, Rodney Relosa, and Eric Hart.
 Airey stated that the team scrapped the "primitive" engine used in ClayFighter and ClayFighter: Tournament Edition and developed ClayFighter 2 using a set of programming tools.
 The development process for the game, including creating the tools, was completed in less than six months from start to finish.
 For the game's clay animation and stop motion, Interplay contracted a company other than Danger Productions, which had done the first game.
 Airey was very displeased with the quality of the clay work; in order to prove this to themselves and to test their new tools, the development team used the tools to implement the sprites of the original ClayFighter character Tiny into ClayFighter 2.
 Airey described Tiny as "best looking character in the game".

 ClayFighter 2 was released for the SNES in North America in January 1995 and in Europe the following May.
 A version of ClayFighter 2 for the Sega 32X was advertised in some North American gaming magazines.
 However, this version was cancelled.
-Undumped prototypes are known to exist.
 A 3DO Interactive Multiplayer version of ClayFighter 2 was announced to be in development and slated to be published by Interplay during E3 1995, but this version was never released for unknown reasons.